-My name is Rocky Agrawal.
-I have been designing Internet services since 1994.
+My name is Rakesh Agrawal.
+I have been designing Internet services since 1993.

 This blog will take a look at everyday products and services and how they could be designed better.

 Many (if not most) technology products are designed for geeks by geeks.
 They’re full of features that get in the way of every day users.
 Or they’re full of acronyms and jargon – consumers shouldn’t have to deal with terms like SSID, WPA or enter things in hexadecimal.

 On the flip side, some products are stuck in time and their core functions haven’t changed, despite significant advances in technology and the public’s acceptance of technology.